Blog

 • Highlights gorgeous window trim or molding

-• Suitable for windows that do not have much wall space around them
+• Suitable for windows that do not have wall space around them

 Outside Mount Pros and Cons